 What about the grizzlies?

-Grizzly bears Huckleberry and Hawthorne, now three years old, have not gone into torpor since they arrived at Northwest Trek as cubs.
+Grizzly bears Huckleberry and Hawthorne, now four years old, have not gone into a full torpor since they arrived at Northwest Trek as cubs.

-“We think that’s because of their age,” said Withers.
+“We think that’s because of their young age,” said Haley.
 “They are still growing and learning how and where to create successful denning sites in their habitat.”